CUNY-CL/yoyodyne/README.md

 -   `yoyodyne.models.modules.RotaryTransformerDecoder`
 -   `yoyodyne.models.modules.RotaryTransformerEncoder`

+In practice we find that the RoPE variants usually out-perform the non-rotary variants.
 Mixing rotary and non-rotary positional encodings within a single model is not recommended.

 #### Optimization